SumoLogic/sumologic-documentation/docs/apm/traces/get-started-transaction-tracing/index.md

 Sumo Logic tracing supports the OpenTelemetry standard as well as other legacy open standards and libraries for tracing (e.g., OpenTracing, OpenCensus, Jaeger, Zipkin) and leverages open source componentry from the Cloud Native Computing Foundation (CNCF) to collect distributed tracing data.

-Once you have set up trace collection see how to [analyze your traces in Sumo Logic](docs/apm/traces/working-with-tracing-data/view-and-investigate-traces.md).
+Once you've set up traces collection, [learn how to analyze your traces in Sumo Logic](docs/apm/traces/working-with-tracing-data/view-and-investigate-traces.md).

 ## Set up Collection